abellimz/addressbook-level3/doc/DeveloperGuide.md

 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
 5. Should take no longer than 5seconds for each command.
+5. Should not require more than 256MB of ram

 ## Appendix D : Glossary